 "I thought you were here to make me feel better?"

 "Well, you're bloody lousy at it."

 There was a long silence.
-He was just about asleep when Joyce's voice in his ear startled him.
-He jumped as much as his torn body would allow.
+He was just about asleep when Joyce's murmured, "Spike?" made him jump as much as his torn body would allow.
 "Ow!
 Bloody hell, woman!"

 "Oh.
 Sorry."
 Her voice was contrite.
 "It's just...well, we really need to talk about that robot."

-"I told you then and I'm telling you now, what I do with modern technology is my business."
+"I told you before and I'm telling you now, what I do with modern technology is my business."

 "But the things you did...really, Spike."

 "It's a machine."

 "Well, it is a machine.
 Who cares what I thought?
 Besides, it's more than willing."

 "Because you programmed her to be that way."